cbm2001/Content-Based-Podcast-Episode-Recommendation-System/README.md

 # Content-Based-Podcast-Episode-Recommendation-System

+This repository provides a scalable, end-to-end pipeline for podcast episode recommendation.
+It supports both lexical and semantic retrieval models (e.g., TF-IDF, BERT-based embeddings) and includes a realistic evaluation framework for ranking quality.

+Features

+- Modular data preprocessing and feature engineering

+- Lexical models (TF-IDF)

+- Semantic models (Sentence-BERT)

+- Scalable training and evaluation pipeline

+- Reproducible experiments with saved metrics, plots, and tables

 Setup
-Environment:
+Environment

+Python 3.8+

+pip

-Requires Python 3.8+ and pip.
-Recommended to use a virtual environment (e.g., venv or conda).
+It is strongly recommended to use a virtual environment:

-Dependencies:
+python -m venv venv
+source venv/bin/activate    # Windows: venv\Scripts\activate

+Dependencies

-Install required packages via:
+Install all required packages using:

 pip install -r requirements.txt

 Core dependencies:

 pandas

 numpy

 scikit-learn

 sentence-transformers

 matplotlib

 seaborn

 joblib

 scipy

 tqdm

 Data

-Note: The dataset is not included due to licensing restrictions.
-Dataset can be found on HuggingFace by searching SPoRC.
+Note: Only episodeLevelDatasetSample.jsonl is included

+You can obtain full public podcast episode datasets from HuggingFace.
+One commonly used option is SPoRC.
+Search HuggingFace datasets for:

+SPoRC

+Once downloaded, place the raw data file in the data/ directory.

 How to Run

-Data Preprocessing & Feature Engineering
+1. Data Preprocessing & Feature Engineering, use the part1_eda.ipynb

-Run preprocessing to clean raw data and create modeling features.
+Clean the raw dataset and generate modeling features:

+python scripts/preprocess.py \
+  --input data/your_raw_file.jsonl \
-python scripts/preprocess.py --input data/your_raw_file.jsonl --output data/processed_episodes.pkl
+  --output data/processed_episodes.pkl
+python scripts/feature_engineering.py \
-python scripts/feature_engineering.py --input data/processed_episodes.pkl
+  --input data/processed_episodes.pkl

-Model Training
+2. Model Training, use the part2_modeltraining.ipynb

-Train baseline and supervised ranking models.
+Train baseline and supervised ranking models:

+python scripts/train_models.py \
+  --data data/processed_episodes.pkl \
-python scripts/train_models.py --data data/processed_episodes.pkl --output models/
+  --output models/

+Trained models will be saved to the models/ directory.

-Evaluation
+3. Evaluation

-Run evaluation to compute metrics and generate figures/tables.
+Compute ranking metrics and generate plots and tables:

+python scripts/evaluate.py \
+  --models models/ \
+  --data data/processed_episodes.pkl \
+  --output results/

-python scripts/evaluate.py --models models/ --data data/processed_episodes.pkl --output results/ All output metrics, plots, and tables will be saved in the results/ directory.
+All evaluation outputs (metrics, figures, and tables) will be stored in the results/ directory.